-Like all of the Hill Residence Halls, Healy has a study room, used for individual and group study sessions.
-The basement of Healy also has a social room with a TV, an activity room with a billiards table, and a community kitchen equipped with a stove, oven, and microwave.
-Coin and card-operated laundry facilities are also available.
+Like all of The Hill residence halls, Healy Hall has a study room, used for individual and group study sessions.
+The basement of Healy also has a social room with a TV, an activity room, and a community kitchen equipped with a stove, oven, and microwave.
+Laundry facilities are also available.

 You will find one desk, desk chair, desk lamp, dresser, bookcase, and bed per occupant.
 Rooms are 12’ x 18’ with tiled floors.
 Every room has a window and blinds.
 Each bed is a twin and uses extra long sheets.
 “College size” sheets are recommended.
 As overhead lighting is not provided, students are encouraged to bring an extra, non-halogen, lamp.

 Healy Hall, built in 1962, is named after Bishop James A. Healy, a member of the Class of 1849, and the first African-American graduate of Holy Cross.
 Six resident assistants (RAs), one head resident assistant (HRA), and an area coordinator (AC), a professional staff member, reside and work in Healy.
 The RAs and House Council host events throughout the year to build community in the hall.

 Here is a floor plan for a typical room in Healy Hall.